Capacity to Contract

 Legally speaking, a married woman cannot sign any documents about her husband's belongings.
 If he doesn't provide for her, she can, nevertheless, act on his behalf and legally be accountable for his belongings.

-A person who has been declared bankrupt is permitted to sign certain kinds of contracts.
+A person who has been declared bankrupt is permitted to sign certain types of contracts.
 This person is allowed to work for a firm, acquire debt, and purchase real estate, but he is not authorized to sell it.
 He is not allowed to direct a business, hold public office, or serve on a municipal government body, among other prohibitions.
 Still, this person can make agreements, except for those involving his possessions.
 He is recognized as a regular citizen after his bankruptcy is declared null and void.

 If a panda is keeping watch over someone, then that person is under too much pressure.
 She lacks the understanding necessary to enter into contracts since she is unable to comprehend their implications.